handmade success

 Okay, so you now have your production and pricing dialled in: what’s next?
 Scaling beyond hundreds into the thousands means stepping away from manual tasks and leaning on the power of automation.
 And no, automation isn’t just for huge corporations; smart, flexible automation solutions exist for small-scale businesses, too.

-Why Flexible Automation Is a Game-Changer
+Why Flexible Automation Matters

 Automation is a powerful way to boost production, reduce errors, and save time.
 Even better, “flexible” automation tools can adapt as your business evolves, making them an excellent choice for growing companies.

-- Automatic Label Applicators
+• Automatic Label Applicators

-If you’re handwriting your labels or applying stickers manually, an automatic label applicator will save hours of time. - Screen Printing Machines
+If you’re handwriting your labels or applying stickers manually, an automatic label applicator will save hours of time.

-Great for makers in textiles or branded merchandise, screen printing machines scale beautifully as order volumes increase. - AI software
+Great for makers in textiles or branded merchandise, screen printing machines scale beautifully as order volumes increase.

 AI software can help you with the marketing side of your business.
-From targeted ads to chatbots, this technology can save you time and help grow your customer base. - Project Management Tools
+From targeted ads to chatbots, this technology can save you time and help grow your customer base.

-Whether you’re managing a team in-house or working with remote contractors, project management tools like Trello or Asana can help streamline workflows and keep everyone on track. - Chatbots
+Whether you’re managing a team in-house or working with remote contractors, project management tools like Trello or Asana can help streamline workflows and keep everyone on track.

 These automated messaging tools are becoming increasingly popular for customer service.
 They can handle simple inquiries and direct customers to the appropriate resources, freeing up time for your team to focus.